-- (xiii) 'non-performing asset' (referred to in these Directions as "NPA") means: - (a) an asset, in respect of which, interest has remained overdue for a period of six months or more; - (b) a term loan inclusive of unpaid interest, when the instalment is overdue for a period of six months or more or on which interest amount remained overdue for a period of six months or more; - (c) a demand or call loan, which remained overdue for a period of six months or more from the date of demand or call or on which interest amount remained overdue for a period of six months or more; - (d) a bill which remains overdue for a period of six months or more; - (e) the interest in respect of a debt or the income on receivables under the head 'other current assets' in the nature of short term loans/advances, which facility remained overdue for a period of six months or more; - (f) any dues on account of sale of assets or services rendered or reimbursement of expenses incurred, which remained overdue for a period of six months or more;
+- (b) an asset which is adversely affected by a potential threat of nonrecoverability due to either erosion in the value of security or non availability of security or due to any fraudulent act or omission on the part of the borrower. - (xvi) "long term investment" means an investment other than a current investment; - (xvii) "net asset value" means the latest declared net asset value by the mutual fund concerned in respect of that particular scheme; - (xviii) "net book value" means: - (a) in the case of hire purchase asset, the aggregate of overdue and future instalments receivable as reduced by the balance of unmatured finance charges and further reduced by the provisions made as per paragraph 9(2)(i) of these Directions; - (b) in the case of leased asset, aggregate of capital portion of overdue lease rentals accounted as receivable and depreciated book value of the lease asset as adjusted by the balance of lease adjustment account. - (xix) "non-performing asset" (referred to in these Directions as "NPA") means: - (a) an asset, in respect of which, interest has remained overdue for a period of six months or more; - (b) a term loan inclusive of unpaid interest, when the instalment is overdue for a period of six months or more or on which interest amount remained overdue for a period of six months or more; - (c) a demand or call loan, which remained overdue for a period of six months or more from the date of demand or call or on which interest amount remained overdue for a period of six months or more; - (d) a bill which remains overdue for a period of six months or more; - (e) the interest in respect of a debt or the income on receivables under the head 'other current assets' in the nature of short term loans/advances, which facility remained overdue for a period of six months or more; - (f) any dues on account of sale of assets or services rendered or reimbursement of expenses incurred, which remained overdue for a period of six months or more;

-4 "Provided that the period of 'six months or more' stipulated in sub- clauses (a) to (f) of this clause shall be 'five months or more' with for the financial year ending March 31, 2016; 'four months or more' for the financial year ending March 31, 2017 and 'three months or more' for the financial year ending March 31, 2018 and thereafter."
+Provided that the period of 'six months or more' stipulated in subclauses (a) to (f) shall be 'five months or more' for the financial year ending March 31, 2016; 'four months or more' for the financial year ending March 31, 2017 and 'three months or more', for the financial year ending March 31, 2018 and thereafter.